iancanada/DocumentDownload/PowerSupply/ADM715X/SMDtutorial.md

 # SMT assembling tutorial of ADM715X PCB

-Please trust me, SMT assembling can be really very easy by using your kitchen oven.
+Please trust me, SMT assembling can be very easy by using your kitchen oven.
 I believe you can make it.
 You will get a factory quality PCB assembly.

 Here is the tutorial.
 It's fully approved by my self.
 I'm very glad to share it with you.